xdelmo/notes-app/README.md

 # Scrimba - Notes App solution

-This is a solution to the [Notes App solo project on Scrimba](https://scrimba.com/learn/learnreact/).
+This is a solution to the [Notes App project on Scrimba](https://scrimba.com/learn/learnreact/).
 Scrimba helps you improve your coding skills by building realistic projects.

 ## Table of contents